 The rest of this paper is structured as follows.
-Section II introduces the most common spatial models and reviews the existing literature on spatial models of international growth.
-Section III discusses the spatial model selection process and the data which is used in the empirical analysis.

-Section IV presents the results of the empirical estimation and checks the robustness of results to alternative models and alternative spatial weighting matrices.
-Section V discusses the real economic value of spatial growth effects and provides an example of how these effects could bias policy evaluation if not properly modeled.
-Section VI returns to the existing literature on growth spillovers to examine how previous results are affected when a model takes into account the suggestions of this paper.
+Section II introduces the most common spatial models and reviews the existing literature.
+Section III discusses the model selection process and the data which is used in the empirical analysis.
+Section IV presents the results of the empirical estimation and checks the robustness of results to alternative models and spatial weighting matrices.
+Section V estimates the magnitude of spatial growth effects and provides an example of how these effects could bias policy evaluation if not properly modeled.
+Section VI revisits the existing literature on growth spillovers to examine how previously accepted results change when a model takes into account the suggestions of this paper.
+This section also addresses the question of whether negative spillovers are unique to the Americas.
 Section VII suggests future directions of research and concludes.